Trains to Edinburgh

 The gallery is currently closed for refurbishment.
 Be sure to check their website for updates.

 Palace of Holyroodhouse

-The stunning Palace of Holyroodhouse stands at the end of the Royal Mile and acts as Queen Elizabeth II’s official residence in Edinburgh.
+The stunning Palace of Holyroodhouse stands at the end of the Royal Mile.
 Discover the role the Palace played in the lives of historical figures like Mary, Queen of Scots and Bonnie Prince Charlie, and see how it continues to be used by the Royal Family today for various official engagements in Scotland.
 With beautiful gardens, galleries and a vast collection of treasures to see, it’s an essential part of any visit to the Scottish capital.

 Travel by Avanti West Coast to get 2FOR1 entry at a fantastic range of attractions, theatres, exhibitions and much, much more.
 Simply choose which attraction takes your fancy, download your 2FOR1 voucher and buy a train ticket.
 Show both at the attraction to get 2FOR1 entry.
 Simple as that.